sriramab/gamamanual/links/OperatorsDH.md

   *  **`gauss`** (`float` , `float`) --->  `float`

 #### Result:
+The operator can be used with an operand of type point {meand,standardDeviation}.
-A value from a normally distributed random variable with expected value (mean) and variance (standardDeviation).
+A value from a normally distributed random variable with expected value (mean as first operand) and variance (standardDeviation as second operand).
 The probability density function of such a variable is a Gaussian.
-A value from a normally distributed random variable with expected value (mean) and variance (standardDeviation).
-The probability density function of such a variable is a Gaussian.

 #### Special cases:
-  * when the operand is a point, it is read as {mean, standardDeviation}
-  * when standardDeviation value is 0.0, it always returns the mean value
   * when the operand is a point, it is read as {mean, standardDeviation}
   * when standardDeviation value is 0.0, it always returns the mean value